Heber City · Wheeler Park

 Townhomes & Attached Product

 A smaller slice of the neighborhood.
 Good entry-level option for buyers prioritizing location over yard size.
-HOA structure varies; some include landscaping and snow removal.
+Attached-product sub-developments within or adjacent to Wheeler Park can carry their own sub-HOAs for common-area maintenance; single-family Wheeler Park itself does not.

 Newer-Build View Lots